Friday, 24 February

 All this and much more is on the agenda at the Sofia Debate on Europe.

 Events are in English and Bulgarian with simultaneous translation.
-Events are free of charge.
+Admission is free but we recommend reserving tickets in advance.

 Supported by the Federal Foreign Office